databio/cellSpecificOpenChromatin/README.md

 ### Prerequisities
 Some of UCSC tools https://genome.ucsc.edu/goldenPath/help/bigWig.html:
-\
 - bigWigToBedGraph

-## How to create:
+## How to create open chromatin signal matrix:

+## 1.-3. in */dataDownloadAndPreprocess* folder
+Set up path to the folder */dataDownloadAndPreprocess* in your *.bash_profile*.
-### 1. Download signal tracks from ENCODE : /dataDownloadAndPreprocess
+### 1. Download signal tracks from ENCODE
 At ENCODE website apply criteria for file selection - hg19 / DNA accessibility / bigWig.
 Download *files.txt*. \
-The first line contains the link to metadata connected to these files - download *metadata.tsv*.\
+The first line in *files.txt* contains the link to metadata connected to these files - download *metadata.tsv*.\
 \
 In RStudio run:
 ```filterMetadata.R```.